prasanthmalla77/customer_churn_using_random_forest/README.md

-Here’s a draft for a GitHub README file for your Customer Churn project:

----

 # Customer Churn Prediction

 Welcome to my Customer Churn Prediction project!
 This repository contains a comprehensive analysis of customer churn using machine learning techniques.
 The goal of this project is to predict which customers are likely to leave a service, based on their interactions and features.